microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sharedwithchannelteaminfo-get.md

 ms.prod: "microsoft-teams"
 ---

-# Get sharedWithChannelTeamInfo
+# Get a team shared with a channel
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a [sharedWithChannelTeamInfo](../resources/sharedWithChannelTeamInfo.md) shared with this [channel](../resources/channel.md).
+Get a [sharedWithChannelTeamInfo](../resources/sharedWithChannelTeamInfo.md) shared with a [channel](../resources/channel.md).
 This operation is allowed only for channels with a **membershipType** value of `shared`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).